ibm-cloud-docs/power-iaas/resizing-storage-volume.md

 Learn how to modify your {{site.data.keyword.powerSysShort}} to better meet your business needs.
 {: shortdesc}

-## Resizing an instance using the IBM console
+## Resizing an instance by using the IBM console
 {: #resizing-vm}

-To resize a {{site.data.keyword.powerSys_notm}} instance after its [initial creation](/docs/infrastructure/power-iaas?topic=power-iaas-creating-power-virtual-server), complete the following steps:
+To resize a {{site.data.keyword.powerSys_notm}} instance after its [initial creation](/docs/infrastructure/power-iaas?topic=power-iaas-creating-power-virtual-server), complete the following steps.

+If the VM is inactive, you can change the processor type to **Dedicated** or **Shared** and adjust the amount of memory however you'd like.
+The minimum and maximum values for **Memory (GB)** and **Entitled capacity** are recalculated based on the type of processor.
+When you choose to resize an active VM, you cannot change the processor type.
+The minimum amount of **Memory (GB)** and **Entitled capacity** are half of what was allocated at provisioning time, while their maximum amount is double.
+{: tip}

-1. Go to the IBM console's **Virtual server instances** tab and click on your instance.
+1. Go to the IBM console's **Virtual server instances** tab and click your instance.

 2. Click the **Edit** icon in the **Server details** pane.